Travel to Europe

 The Schengen Area consists of 26 states, including four which are not members of the European Union (EU), Iceland, Norway, Switzerland and Liechtenstein.
 Currently the Schengen countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
 In addition, there are 3 states that are not part of the Schengen agreement but still have open borders with Schengen countries; Monaco, San Marino and Vatican City.

-You will note that Ireland and United Kingdom are not part of Schengen agreement, so be sure to check before you travel whether any other authorization documents are required.
+You will note that Ireland and United Kingdom are not part of Schengen agreement.
+Therefore, be sure to check before you travel whether any other authorization documents are required.
 Canadians can check here.
 Citizens of other countries need to check with their own Ministries of Foreign Affairs.

 Here is more information on the Schengen visa – https://www.schengenvisainfo.com/